Key steps to prepare for the UK’s new Plastic Packaging Tax

 Crowe UK is a member of a global network of Crowe entities.
 As a result, you may be a UK company engaged in e-commerce selling into overseas markets for the first time, or an established multi-national business with presence in a number of countries; via our international network we have the capability to help.

-Our tax integrity services reflect the changed climate in which businesses now operate, with increased focus on tax governance and ‘how’ tax compliance is dealt with to make sure that the right amount of tax is paid at the right time.
+Our tax risk services reflect the changed climate in which businesses now operate, with increased focus on tax governance and ‘how’ tax compliance is dealt with to make sure that the right amount of tax is paid at the right time.

-Find out more about tax integrity services
+Find out more about tax risk services

 Insights and news